ChildrensMercyResearchInstitute/MixedRealityStarterKit/README.md

 				- ButtonShowVoiceCommands: When the user taps this button, the VoiceCommandDetails collection of objects (described below) becomes visible.
 				- ButtonShowDetailedControls: Tapping this button makes the UIControlsDetailed (described below) visible.
 			1. UIControlsDetailed: By default, these controls are hidden from view when the app launches and are made visible when the user taps ButtonShowDetaieldControls.
-				- ButtonHideDetailedControls: Tapping this button hides the UIControlsDetailed colelction of buttons.
+				- ButtonHideDetailedControls: Tapping this button hides the UIControlsDetailed collection of buttons.
 				- ButtonUp: Tapping this button rotates the model 10 degrees on its horizontal axis.
 				- ButtonDown: Tapping this button rotates the model 10 degrees on its horizontal axis in the opposite direction of ButtonUp.
 				- ButtonLeft: Tapping this button rotates the model 10 degrees counter-clockwise on its vertical axis.